openstack/openstack-manuals/doc/admin-guide/source/compute-images-instances.rst

     is the UUID of the instance the snapshot derives from.
 For uploaded images, this field is blank.

-Virtual hardware templates are called ``flavors``.
-The default installation provides five predefined flavors.
+Virtual hardware templates are called ``flavors``, and are defined by administrators.
+Prior to the Newton release, a default installation also includes five predefined flavors.

 For a list of flavors that are available on your system, run: